wintertee/speit-moodle-spider/README.md

 ## Notice

-- Only tested with student accuonts.
+- Only tested with student account.

 ## Support me